 While most organizations used relatively few hosts – ranging from the single to the low double digits – one company used more than 1000 hosts!
 Similarly, while the majority of keys discovered with Keyhub were RSA 2048, several were RSA 1024 and a few ECC256.

 Meanwhile, the bulk of the signature hash algorithms in use as revealed by Keyhub were SHA256RSA, but several others were also encountered.
 Of course, the strength of the hash algorithm used to sign a digital certificate makes all the difference.
-A weakness in a hash algorithm can allow attackers to get fraudulent certificates.
+A weakness in a hash algorithm can allow attackers to get fraudulent certificates and harm your PKI.

 The Top 8: Digging into the subdomains

 When it comes to the top eight retailer websites – all of them representing well-known global brands – the story was no different.
 For example, one large brick-and-mortar and online retailer, with more than 800 subdomains had more than 200 total certificates of which nearly 5 percent were invalid.
 Similarly, a global clothing retailer had 17 percent of its 30 certificates that were invalid.
 The top eight retailers averaged 726 subdomains each, which clearly highlights the importance of deep scans and detecting all certificates since they can be easily overlooked when there are so many to manage.

 As we are fond of reminding our friends, customers, and future customers, that all the problems revealed by Keyhub in our study of the retail sector are easy to solve: automation.
 SSL certificate management tools, especially ours, can automate the record keeping associated with acquiring and maintaining certificates.
 Automation can discover and identify certificates associated with your domains and subdomains (often certificates that the organization has forgotten about!).
 And weak, expired, and missing certificates can be eliminated – improving PKI efficiency and boosting security.